navidJadid/openease_ci-cd_documentation/README.md

     }
     ```

-    This looks messy and unreadable.
+    This code looks messy and unreadable.
 We have mixed all kinds of levels of abstraction, the method is too long and handles way too many responsibilities, like calculating the values which it wants to print.
 Ideally it would just get these values from the `country`-object and print them.
 Therefore, we would like to extract a method which calculates the income-per-capita of the `country`-object.
 Then our code could look something like this:

     ```python
     print_country_stats(country){